Peninsula Point Light: Current status

 The light is listed on the National Register of Historical Places, Reference #75000941, Name of Listing: PENINSULA POINT LIGHTHOUSE.
 It is not listed on the state registry.

 The lighthouse tower is managed by the National Forest Service, which maintains a webpage for the light and picnic area.

 Bird and butterfly migrations

 Because of their placement on points of land, lighthouses are often situated on migratory pathways, and are so-called 'bird traps.'
 See Whitefish Point Light and Tawas Point Light.

-The Stonington Peninsula plays a crucial role in the migration of the monarch butterfly, which gathers there in September before migrating across Lake Michigan to Door County, Wisconsin.
+The Stonington Peninsula plays a crucial role in the migration of monarch butterflies, which gather there in September before migrating across Lake Michigan to Door County, Wisconsin.
 In the fall, thousands of monarch butterflies converge on the area to rest before their migration across Green Bay.
 It has been called the Point Pelee of the Upper Peninsula, and is an important bird area.
 The location is also an important location for migratory birds, and has been deemed to be a successful effort by the Hiawatha National Forest.

 The area is said to be a rock hound's paradise.
 "The rocky shoreline yields fossils estimated at 400-500 million years old."